AlexDegerman/MovieCritic/README.md

-MovieCritic, a movie review website for Business College Helsinki made with React, Express and MySQL.
+MovieCritic, a movie review website for Business College Helsinki made with React, Express, Zustand and MySQL.

 It features an infinite scroll list of movies with pages for movies.